Nasdanika-Demos/crew-ai/README.md

 For example, you can:

-* Create diagram element processors and generate Pythong code from diagrams.
+* Create diagram element processors and generate Python code from diagrams.
 * Create a library or libraries of pre-configured diagram elements so you can visually design agentic systems.
 * Create an CrewAI semantic model[^arch] and then:
     * Use [semantic mapping](https://docs.nasdanika.org/core/mapping/index.html) to map diagram elements to model elements